apitoolkit/apitoolkit-landing/blog/what-is-api-testing/index.md

 ## Why Should You Test APIs?

 API testing is crucial now more than ever because APIs serve as the primary link to business logic.
 Perhaps, the most important reason for API testing is that as a system scales, changes are made across the codebase.
-API regression tests can help to detect whether a system upgrade results in a break in [API interfaces](https://apitoolkit.io/blog/the-ultimate-api-management-strategy/).
+API regression tests can help to detect whether a system upgrade results in a break in [API regression testing](https://www.bairesdev.com/blog/regression-testing/).

 Such a break could have catastrophic results for web apps that rely on those APIs.

 On the other hand, [API observability](https://apitoolkit.io/blog/best-api-monitoring-and-observability-tools/) like what we do at [APItoolkit](https://apitoolkit.io) can help you detect breaks in API interfaces that your web app relies on.
 For more context, here’s a list of the types of bugs that can be detected by API tests

 - Duplicate functionality